FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/01_OS_Support.md

 ## Open questions
 - Which distros to support officially if we invest in Linux parity?
-- Minimum hardware spec for smooth 60 FPS map?
+- How do we certify the baseline hardware targets on ARM64 devices with varying GPU stacks?